-Obtaining the employer’s signature provides an excellent opportunity for a visit to the employer to build relationships.
-The best practice is for the HQWBL coordinator/teacher/point-of-contact to have these documents signed in his/her presence.
+Obtaining the employer’s signature provides an excellent opportunity for a visit to the employer and to build relationships.
+The best practice is for the CTE WBL coordinator/teacher/point of contact to have these documents signed in his/her presence.

-AA training agreement is provided in Appendix A. Any customized documentation may be modified as appropriate by each program area or school division but must include the VDOLI requirements (those items marked with asterisks and italics).
+A sample training agreement is provided in Appendix A. Any customized documentation may be modified as appropriate by each program area or school division but must include the VDOLI requirements (those items marked with asterisks and italics).

 Training Plan